Idea-Pool/aws-testing/docs/aws-services/index.md

 {: .important }
 > **Managing Costs while using the CDK Examples**
 >
-> The CDK stack examples provided in this guide predominantly utilize Free Tier services available on AWS.
-However, it is essential to be aware that some services may incur charges, even within the Free Tier limits.
+> We aimed to utilize mostly Free Tier services available on AWS in the sample CDK stack used in this guide.
+However, it is essential to be aware that **some services may incur charges**, even within the Free Tier limits.
 To avoid unexpected costs, it is crucial to exercise caution and closely monitor your resource usage.
 >
 > We strongly recommend that you take precautionary measures by thoroughly reviewing the services used in the sample stack and ensuring their compatibility with the Free Tier.
-Additionally, it is advisable to promptly deprovision or delete the sample stack once you have completed your testing or learning exercises.
+Additionally, it is advisable to promptly deprovision or **delete the sample stack once you have completed your testing or learning exercises**.
 This ensures that you do not inadvertently continue incurring any unintended costs.
 >
-> Learn more about managing and monitoring your cost:
 > * [Tracking your AWS Free Tier usage](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/tracking-free-tier-usage.html){:target="_blank"}
 > * [Avoiding unexpected charges](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/checklistforunwantedcharges.html){:target="_blank"}